codybadger/codybadger.github.io/cv/index.md

 * Scheduled and executed powertrain tests for EV battery pack primarily, but also charger, motor, controllers, BMS.
 * Reviewed environmental, vibe, ingress/immersion test specifications and adjusted as appropriate for given program.
 * Managed and participated in DFMEAs and DVP&Rs for various powertrain systems.
-* Assisted or own other testing efforts as needed.
+* Assisted or owned other testing efforts as needed.

 ## Lead Reliability Test Engineer [Loon](www.loon.co) & [PFS](www.polarfield.com)